SysKitTeam/docs-spdockit/activation/activation-faq.md

 You can activate your product 24 hours a day, seven days a week on the Internet.
 Product activation requires you to type in your product activation code and press activate.
 You must have an active connection to the Internet in order to activate your product.
 If you do not have access to internet, please use [offline activation](#internal/activation/offline-activation).

-### What does SysKit Ltd. do with the information sent during the product activation process?
+### What does SysKit do with the information sent during the product activation process?

-We use the information only to verify that your product is used within the scope allowed by the SysKit Ltd. End-User License Agreement (EULA).
+We use the information only to verify that your product is used within the scope allowed by the SysKit End-User License Agreement (EULA).
 The information is stored in a database and used only for product activation data.
 If you register your product, none of the activation information will ever be linked to your personal customer information.

 ### What is product activation?

 Product activation is an anonymous, secure and hassle-free process that authenticates licensed users during the installation process.
-The process verifies that the product activation code is genuine and has not been activated on more systems than allowed by the SysKit Ltd. End-User License Agreement (EULA).
+The process verifies that the product activation code is genuine and has not been activated on more systems than allowed by the SysKit End-User License Agreement (EULA).

-### Why does SysKit Ltd. require their customers to activate the software?
+### Why does SysKit  require their customers to activate the software?

-Product activation is a simple way to reduce and deter unauthorized use and casual copying of SysKit Ltd. products with a minimal effect on our loyal customers.
+Product activation is a simple way to reduce and deter unauthorized use and casual copying of SysKit products with a minimal effect on our loyal customers.

-### Will the activation process ever send data to SysKit Ltd. after I activate my product?
+### Will the activation process ever send data to SysKit after I activate my product?

 No. Activation is a secure and anonymous one-time process.
 After activation is complete, the license manager runs alongside the product for the sole purpose of verifying the integrity of the license file and the validity of the product license.
-The activation technology in the product does not send any additional information to SysKit Ltd.
+The activation technology in the product does not send any additional information to SysKit

 ### How long does the product activation take to complete?